rstacruz/mocha-standard/README.md

 **Integrates [standard] into your mocha tests.** This allows you to enforce a "one true" JavaScript coding style in your project via Mocha tests.

-This offers a finer alterantive to adding *standard* into package.json's `scripts.test` block.

-* Runs in the same node process as mocha, removing maybe 500ms of startup time.
-* Use `mocha --watch` to recheck for style failures. `standard` is used programatically, removing a huge overhead (around 1500ms) in re-running it repeatedly with `--watch`.
-* Painlessly integrate standard into your travisci.org tests.

-(Your speed gains may be a bit different from my Pentium II, of course.)

 ----

 ![](https://raw.githubusercontent.com/rstacruz/mocha-standard/gh-pages/screenshot.png)